Exiv2/exiv2/trunk/contrib/cmake/msvc/ReadMe.txt

   C:\cygwin64\home\rmills\gnu\exiv2\trunk>

-6 Running the test suite
+7 Running the test suite
   http://dev.exiv2.org/projects/exiv2/wiki/How_do_I_run_the_test_suite_for_Exiv2

 Status:
+2015-11-19 "Work in Progress"
+           Added a dependency for 7z.exe to decompress archives.
+           Added downloading openssl
+           Updated documentation

 2015-11-18 "Work in Progress"
            Lots of simplification.
            Removed need for cygwin.